-Ensure the equipment is adequately secured to the transporting vehicle.
+Make sure that the equipment is adequately secured to the transporting vehicle.

 Do not use the dead end lug on the boom nose for tying down the boom during transport.
 Damage to the lug and boom can result from usage as a tie down point.